 Source: Boston Event Trends

 The winter wonderland theme for a holiday wedding is a classic.
 The advantage is that it can be a very versatile theme as well.
 Some people choose to go with a snowflake – theme with shades of blue and white.
 Snow and ice can be mimicked with the use of clear vases and dishes, crystals, rhinestones and more.
 Christmas ornaments can double as excellent centerpieces as well.
 As far as lighting is concerned, metallic strings of lights are reflective of the season and elegant looking.
 Another wedding theme that emphasizes a winter wonderland feel is through the use of primarily metallic and crystals.
-This winter theme for weddings can look phenomenal in a well-lit venue, where the metallic will create a shine or glow.
+A winter wonderland wedding theme can look phenomenal in a well-lit venue, where the metallic will create a shine or glow.

 Menu: Beef tenderloin and vegetables